vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in Indraloka; HV 567-568 (from Bhav.
 U.).
 Pauruṣapratipad-vrata-begin on Cai. śu.
 1st tithi; tithi-vrata;

-the performer standing in holy water should contemplate on Viṣnu, should offer worship with gandha and the rest and recite Purusasūkta (Rg.
+the performer standing in holy water should contemplate on Viṣṇu, should offer worship with gandha and the rest and recite Purusasūkta (Rg.
 X. 90.
 1-16); for a year on both

 pakṣas; HV I. 344 (from Vi.
 Dh.
 III.
 128. 1-7).
 Paurnamāsı--Many grants on the Full Moon days of M., K.,